iHamzaaK/EthSampleApp/README.md

 There are two ways to run this app.

-Enter your personal private key. \n
+Enter your personal private key.

 or